villagecomputing/superpipe/docs/blog/introducing_superpipe/index.md

 1. Many companies **lacked ground truth data** and were doing “vibe-check” engineering with LLMs.
 2. When companies did have **ground truth data it was often inaccurate.**
-3. **Existing evaluation tools are focused only on the LLM step** of the pipeline, but multistep pipelines need to be optimized end-to-end.
+3. **Existing evaluation tools are focused only on the LLM step** of the pipeline, but multi-step pipelines need to be optimized end-to-end.

 Despite these limitation, we were able to get very high quality results.
 First, we learned that LLMs are actually very good at classification and extraction when used correctly.
 Second, we came to the conclusion that multi-step techniques worked quite well on a wide variety of use cases and outperformed zero-shot prompting much of the time.
 And finally, we observed that there’s often quite a bit of cost and speed headroom without a loss in quality if you use cheaper models for “easy” steps, and expensive models for “hard” steps.